-Wisconsin’s Living Well project aims to increase health, safety, independence and well-being of people with intellectual and developmental disabilities living in the community.
-The Wisconsin Board for People with Developmental Disabilities (BPDD) received a 5-year federal grant from the Administration on Community Living to develop and test approaches for improving home and community-based services (HCBS) for people with developmental disabilities.
+How do we increase health, safety, independence and well-being of people with intellectual and developmental disabilities living in our community?
+Over the next five years, the Living Well grant plans to develop and test approaches to improve home and community-based services for people with developmental disabilities.

-- A Consortium designed as a peer leadership network with a variety of perspectives including individuals living in diverse settings, families, employment experts, advocates, service providers, teachers, etc. The Consortium drives the project and focuses on policy implementation and strategy.
+- A Consortium is created that includes a variety of perspectives including individuals living in diverse settings, families, employment experts, advocates, service providers, teachers, etc. The Consortium drives the project and decides what to focus on and what strategies to use.

-- Pilot sites in 5 communities will be selected to implement a set of intervention strategies and awareness building activities with a minimum of 20 individuals with disabilities receiving services.
+- Pilot sites are selected in five communities to implement a set of intervention strategies and awareness building activities.
+A minimum of 20 individuals with disabilities will receive services.

-- A coaching team that provides regular and intense training and technical assistance from coaches with expertise in a variety of topics such as self-advocacy, Supported Decision-Making, personal futures planning, community-based services to build a meaningful life, and competitive integrated-employment.
+- A coaching team will provide training and technical assistance on topics such as self-advocacy, supported decision-making, personal futures planning, community-based services and competitive integrated-employment.

-- A policy team that takes the policy recommendations from the Consortium and puts them into action
+- A policy team will implement the policy recommendations from the Consortium and put them into action

 - To improve coordination of consortium partners on community capacity building and community monitoring as evidenced by shared goals, resources, and measurement